-When the time comes to buy a new printer for your office, the choices can be overwhelming.
-Here’s a handy, at-a-glance guide to getting your decision right – and saving yourself some money along the way.
+When the time comes to buy a new printer for your office, for sale the choices can be overwhelming.
+Here’s a handy, click at-a-glance guide to getting your decision right – and saving yourself some money along the way.

 A quick poll around a few small business owners recently revealed that, by and large, most of them responded that price was a major determining factor in purchasing new hardware for their office.